Signature spell

 When you reach 5th level, your studies of the arcane has resulted in the development of a signature spell.
 To you, this is an wizard spell that you always have prepared.

-The new signature spell is treated like the original spell (e.g. effects that block magic missiles also block a signature spell based on magic missile and effect that can be removed by dispel magic can also be removed by a signature spell based on dispel magic).
+• The new signature spell is treated like the original spell (e.g. effects that block magic missiles also block a signature spell based on magic missile and effects that can be removed by dispel magic can also be removed by a signature spell based on dispel magic).

-You select any number of modifications from the spell modification list below and add them to the base spell.
-Each modification increases the level of the new signature spell by a number listed in the parenthesis (e.g. if you apply the ‘moving spell (+1)’ modification to a base spell of 1st level, the new signature spell is 2nd level).
-The base spell must meet the base spell requirements of a modification to be applied.
-Modifications added to a base spell allows the spell to meet the base spell requirements (e.g. if a base spell requirement is a spell that requires a saving throw, you can use the school spell modification to change a spell that requires a spell attack into a spell that requires a saving throw to meet this requirement.
+• The base spell must meet the base spell requirements of a modification you want to add to be applied.
+Also, any modifications added to a base spell allows the spell to meet the base spell requirements (e.g. if a modification requires that the base spell is a spell that requires a saving throw, you can use theschool spell (+0)’ modification to change a spell that requires a spell attack into a spell that requires a saving throw to meet this requirement).

 Spell Modifications